 Many typical daily movements require a strong bicep muscle.
-For instance, any time you bend your elbow to lift something off the floor (such as shopping or a child) or pull something towards your body, you are required to flex your arm at the elbow with the help of your biceps.
+For instance, any time you bend your elbow to lift something off the floor (such as groceries or a child) or pull something toward your body, you are required to flex your arm at the elbow with the help of your biceps.
 If you need to rotate your lower arm to close a door or twist open a jar, your biceps help you.

 Training Guidelines to Get Bigger Biceps

 To gain muscle and get bigger arms, it is best to combine diet and exercise.
-Targeted training via workouts can help you to build muscle (called muscle hypertrophy) and diet can help to promote muscle protein synthesis and reduce body fat, so that the muscle you have isn't hidden under a layer of fat.
+Targeted training via workouts can help you to build muscle (called muscle hypertrophy), and diet can help to promote muscle protein synthesis and reduce body fat so that the muscle you have isn’t hidden under a layer of fat.

 The Best Biceps Exercises

-They tested seven popular exercises, most of which were variations of the basic bicep curl.
-A basic bicep curl can be performed standing or seated with a weight in each hand and the arms fully extended alongside the body.
+They tested seven popular exercises, most of which were variations of the basic biceps curl.
+A basic biceps curl can be performed standing or seated with a weight in each hand and the arms fully extended alongside the body.
 The movement simply involves keeping the upper arm stable while bending the lower arm with some form of resistance (resistance band, dumbbell, barbell) and bringing the weight up close to the shoulder.

 According to ACE, these exercises (in order of effectiveness) are best for building your biceps:

-Concentration curl: from a seated position, position your elbow against the inner thigh and perform curls one arm at a time using a dumbbell.
+Concentration curl: From a seated position, position your elbow against the inner thigh and perform curls one arm at a time using a dumbbell.

-Cable curl: use resistance from a cable machine to perform curls either one or both arms at a time.
+Cable curl: Use resistance from a cable machine to perform curls either one or both arms at a time.

-Chin-up: using an underhand grip, pull the body towards a chin-up bar with or without assistance.
+Chin-up: Using an underhand grip, pull the body towards a chin-up bar with or without assistance.

-Barbell curl: use a barbell with weight plates to stand and do basic curls.
+Barbell curl: Use a barbell with weight plates to stand and do basic curls.

-EZ curl (narrow grip): use the narrow grip on the bar, which places the hands slightly narrower than shoulder-width apart.
+EZ curl (narrow grip): Use the narrow grip on the bar, which places the hands slightly narrower than shoulder-width apart.

-Incline curl: start by sitting on a weight bench with the torso leaning slightly back and the hands hanging below the shoulder (when fully extended) with one dumbbell in each hand.
+Incline curl: Start by sitting on a weight bench with the torso leaning slightly back and the hands hanging below the shoulder (when fully extended) with one dumbbell in each hand.

-Preacher curl: use a preacher curl machine for this curl variation, which positions the elbows at an angle below the shoulders.
+Preacher curl: Use a preacher curl machine for this curl variation, which positions the elbows at an angle below the shoulders.

-Other popular bicep workout exercises that were not studied include a hammer curl, push-ups, diamond push-ups and the reverse-grip bent-over row.
+Other popular bicep workout exercises that were not studied include a hammer curl, push-ups, diamond push-ups, and the reverse-grip bent-over row.

-Training Reps, Sets and Frequency
+Training Reps, Sets, and Frequency